 What is the Richmond SPCA?

 The Richmond SPCA, founded in 1891, is a non-profit, no-kill humane organization dedicated to the principle that every life is precious.
 The Richmond SPCA is a national leader in humane care and education, having developed numerous lifesaving programs and services including those dedicated to adoption, rehabilitation, sterilization and education.
-We save the lives of about 3,500 homeless animals each year and care for about 350 cats and dogs daily.
+We save the lives of more than 3,600 homeless animals each year and care for about 350 cats and dogs daily.

-The Richmond SPCA operates a free and low-cost spay/neuter clinic and behavior helpline and offers pet behavior classes, children's educational programs, a pet pantry, an affordable wellness clinic and numerous volunteer programs.
+The Richmond SPCA operates a low-cost, full-service veterinary hospital; a free behavior helpline and offers pet behavior classes; children's educational programs; a free Trap Neuter Return program to spay, neuter and vaccinate community cats; and numerous volunteer programs.

 To practice and promote the principle that every life is precious.